 As of December 31, 2012, we had outstanding options to purchase 1,123,134 shares of our common stock, of which options to purchase 416,896 shares were vested, with a weighted average per share exercise price of \$13.06 and expiration dates between January 30, 2013 and November 1, 2021.
 We also had reserved an additional 792,475 shares of common stock for grants pursuant to our 2011 Equity Incentive Plan as of that date.
-We have filed a registration statement on Form S-8 under the Securities Act to register the sale of shares issued or issuable upon the exercise of all these stock options and options and other awards issuable pursuant to our 2011 Equity Incentive Plan.
-Our board of directors also has adopted, subject to approval of our stockholders, which was granted on August 9, 2012, an amendment to our 2011 Equity Incentive Plan that will increase the number of shares that may be issued thereunder on January 1 of each year beginning January 1, 2013 and ending on and including January 1, 2017 to be an amount equal to the difference between (i) 13% of the fully diluted shares of our common stock deemed outstanding under our 2002 Stock Plan, unless our board determines that the increase will involve a lesser number of shares (or no shares).
+We have filed a registration statement on Form S-8 under the Securities Act to register the sale of shares issued or issuable upon the exercise of all these stock options and options and other awards issuable pursuant to our 2011 Equity Incentive Plan and 2002 Stock Plan.
+Our board of directors also has adopted, subject to approval of our stockholders, which was granted on August 9, 2012, an amendment to our 2011 Equity Incentive Plan that will increase the number of shares that may be issued thereunder on January 1 of each year beginning January 1, 2013 and ending on and including January 1, 2017 to be an amount equal to the difference between (i) 13% of the fully diluted shares of our common stock deemed outstanding on the immediately preceding December 31 and (ii) the number of our shares of common stock issuable upon the exercise of options then outstanding under our 2002 Stock Plan, unless our board determines that that the increase will involve a lesser number of shares (or no shares).
 Subject to the exercise of issued and outstanding options and contractual restrictions, shares of our directors and executive officers to which Rule 701 is applicable or which are to be registered under the registration statements on Form S-8 will be available for sale into the public market after the expiration of the 90-day lock-up period as described above, subject to the vesting requirements.